Have you ever caught yourself wondering if the people you call friends are really your friends? Do you know who your real friends are?

 Importance of communication

-When communication has long been absent, we’re unsure about the friendship and, consequently, whether or not we can succeed in obtaining favours.
+When communication has long been absent, we’re unsure about the friendship and, consequently, whether we can succeed in obtaining favours.

-The problem with communication is that the person who communicates first gives the impression that they’re in need and this can hurt their ego.
-So a person’s ego tries to prevent them from communicating first when communication has long been absent.
+The problem with communication is that the person who communicates first gives the impression they’re in need and this can hurt their ego.
+So their ego tries to prevent them from communicating first when communication has long been absent.